 Safety in Curacao

 In fact, petty theft and street crime are more of an issue than you are thinking.
-But don’t worry: all you need to do to get around this is to make sure you don’t leave any valuables on show in your car (if you plan on renting one, that is), and don’t leave your belongings unattended whilst you go swimming, especially in more remote areas.
+But don’t worry: all you need to do to get around this is to make sure you hide your valuables when travelling.
+Don’t leave any valuables on show in your car (if you plan on renting one, that is), and don’t leave your belongings unattended whilst you go swimming, especially in more remote areas.

 The weather is generally pretty good and Curacao, like the other Lesser Antilles, tends to be unaffected by the hurricane season that can cause devastation in the Caribbean Sea.